 - Network with other agencies and programs to better serve the needs of women

 - Cultivate leadership among women to benefit them

-Mercy Center for Women is housed in a former convent built in 1960, that has 17 bedrooms and can accommodate 27-34 residents at any given time.
+Mercy Center's transitional supportive housing program is located in a former convent built in 1960, that has 16 bedrooms and can accommodate up to 32 residents at any given time.

 Residents take an active part in the maintenance and day-to-day operation of the house and are expected to complete daily chores and care for their bedroom and their family’s laundry.
 Residents prepare evening meals on a rotating basis.
 Attendance at house meetings, where staff and residents exchange ideas about house activities, is mandatory.

 Permanent housing program added to Mercy Center campus